Looking at the posterior: accuracy and uncertainty of neural-network predictions: Related work

 \section{Related work}

-Ref. \citep{pmlr-v80-depeweg18a} uses both uncertainty measures separately in connection with active learning, concluding that epistemic uncertainty provides a better selection criterion than the total predictive uncertainty.
-In the context of reinforcement learning Ref. \citep{pmlr-v80-depeweg18a} use a combination of aleatoric and epistemic uncertainty to find balanced policies.
+Ref. \citep{pmlr-v80-depeweg18a} uses aleatoric and epistemic uncertainty separately for active learning on low dimensional regression and classification tasks, concluding that epistemic uncertainty provides a better criterion for selecting training samples than the predictive uncertainty.
+This provides a clear example of where the intuition of epistemic uncertainty being a good sample selection criteria holds.
+In contrast, this does not extend to higher dimensional computer vision domains where epistemic uncertainty is no longer superior \cite{chitta2018large}.
+In the context of reinforcement learning, Ref. \citep{pmlr-v80-depeweg18a} uses a combination of aleatoric and epistemic uncertainty to find balanced policies.
 The joint distribution, architecture dependence, and dataset dependence is not considered.
 In Ref. \citep{ghoshal}, the correlation between accuracy and uncertainty is quantified for image classification.
-The correlation with accuracy is evaluated for total predictive uncertainty and epistemic uncertainty separately, the architecture and dataset dependence is not discussed.
+Correlation with accuracy is shown for predictive uncertainty and epistemic uncertainty separately, the architecture and dataset dependence is not discussed.
 The joint distribution of aleatoric and epistemic uncertainty is considered in Ref. \citep{ghoshal2}, where the correlation between predictive probabilities and the joint uncertainty distribution is quantified in the context of medical image semantic segmentation.
 Using a fixed residual U-Net architecture and datasets for semantic segmentation it was shown that there is a correlation between predictive probabilities and the uncertainty measures, and that accuracy for their semantic segmentation model on the considered datasets shows correlation with epistemic uncertainty.
-Ref. \citep{ghoshal2} conclude that open questions include the effect of data distributional shifts, model architecture, and data modality on the quality of uncertainty quantification.
-These are in line with two of our target questions on how the perceived origin of uncertainty depends on model architecture and how dataset complexity impacts uncertainty quantification.
-Quantifying uncertainty under data distributional shifts was investigated in Ref. \citep{googleuncertainty} where accuracy, calibration and entropy of the posterior predictive is evaluated for different shifts introduced in Ref. \citep{cifar10c}.
+In terms of open questions, Ref. \citep{ghoshal2} highlight the effect of data-distributional shifts, model architecture, and data modality on the quality of uncertainty quantification.
+These are in line with two of our target questions on how the perceived origin of uncertainty depends on model architecture and how the dataset impacts uncertainty quantification.
+Quantifying uncertainty under data-distributional shifts was investigated in Ref. \citep{googleuncertainty} where accuracy, calibration and entropy of the posterior predictive is evaluated for different shifts introduced in Ref. \citep{cifar10c}.
 Here, the epistemic uncertainty is not considered and the model dependence of the uncertainty measures is not analyzed.